The latest information on portable batteries, now essential for hikers

 - Lightweight and compact

-- Fast charging of devices with USB Power Delivery
+- Fast charging for your devices with USB Power Delivery

 - Fast charging of the battery itself